The Japanese American Storytelling Program

 Allan Watanabe is the Founder and CEO of PIPELINE, a cybersecurity intelligence company helping to protect businesses in JAPAC.
 With over 20 years of experience working in the IT industry, he is currently working with Telecom Carriers, Government entities, and Universities across Asia to help protect their networks from growing cyber-attacks.
 He has held roles in both technical and business functions such as technical support, data architecture, technical sales, country manager, and considers himself a passionate multi-preneur.

-Anna Nagamine (Okinawa) – To Future Leaders: My Journey of Not Belonging and Self-Acceptance (in English)
+Anna Nagamine (Okinawa, Japan) – To Future Leaders: My Journey of Not Belonging and Self-Acceptance (in English)

 Not being Japanese enough nor American enough… Daughter of Shin-Isseis Anna Nagamine shares her struggle to “fit in” during her journey back and forth between her Japanese and American identities.
 What is your label and how do you fit in?
 Tune in to learn where Anna discovered her community of individuals with similarly diverse identities and how she learned to embrace her multifaceted identity.